What Is a Nebraska Quitclaim Deed?

 The main benefit of a quitclaim deed is its ease of filing and the speed at which the transfer takes place.
 A warranty deed, which requires a title search, happens more slowly, but provides the desired guarantees.

-A quitclaim deed in Nebraska may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
+A quitclaim deed may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
 These terms all refer to the same fast, easy type of deed.

 Important Laws & Requirements